-The Bible declares, “The hearing ear and the seeing eye, the Lord has made them both” (Proverbs 20:12, NKJV).
-It logically follows that God, who made the hearing ear, is Himself able to hear.
-The Psalmist asks, “He that planted the ear, shall he not hear?
-He that formed the eye, shall he not see?”
-(Psalms 94:9, KJV).
+The Bible declares, “The hearing ear and the seeing eye, the Lord has made them both” (Proverbs 20:12).
+It logically follows that God, who made the hearing ear, is himself able to hear.
+The psalmist asks, “He who planted the ear, does he not hear?
+He who formed the eye, does he not see?”
+(Psalms 94:9).

 Indeed, the Creator is not limited by physical ears and eyes.
 He can hear our very thoughts and see into our hearts.
 This is a frightening thing for the unbelieving sinner, who would not want a perfect God listening in on his every word and thought.
 But for the believing Christian whose sins have been covered by the blood of Christ, a hearing (and seeing) God is a profound blessing and comfort.
 God sees our needs and hears our prayers.
-“The eyes of the Lord are on the righteous, and His ears are open to their cry” (Psalms 34:15, NKJV).
+“The eyes of the Lord are toward the righteous and his ears toward their cry” (Psalms 34:15).